 Second, God delivers those who trust in him.

 Third, God made him change his decree.

-Fourth, the Jews offered to give up their lives in order to be true to their God.
+Fourth, the Jews were willing to give up their lives in order to be true to their God.

 Daniel 3:29 in the Amplified Bible says: